SAP Articles

 • Globalization made supply chains longer, and honestly, a lot more fragile.
 Managing a supplier three cities away is one thing.
 Managing fifty suppliers across ten countries is… something else entirely.

-• Unexpected disruptions—pandemics, political shifts, natural disasters—forced companies to see just how vulnerable their supply chains really are.
+• Unexpected disruptions such as pandemics, political shifts, natural disasters.
+These situations have forced companies to see just how vulnerable their supply chains really are.
 And maybe more importantly, how fast one missing part or shipment can snowball into bigger problems.

 • Regulatory and ethical pressures increased.
 It’s not enough anymore to buy the cheapest product.
 Companies are expected to know who they’re buying from, how products are sourced, even whether labor practices are ethical.